roger778876/graphics-notes/README.md

 - every point on a polygon has the same surface normal
 - vertex normal = "average" of surface normals
 	- calculated by combining the suface normals of all polygons that share the same vertex

+- Create a hash table of vertices; normals update as you go through the polygon list
+- At the end, we will normalize all the vertex normals
+- We should normalize all the surface normals before adding them to the vertex normal

 ## 5/17, 5/18, 5/21 Animation